ryann1004/Capstone_RobertYann/README.md

 - [Activating and Deactivating the Virtual Environment](#activating-and-deactivating-the-virtual-environment)
 - [Running the Project](#running-the-project)
 - [License](#license)

+## Summary
+I'm analyzing data on missing persons in U.S. national forests to identify connections and similarities linking these cases to reports of Bigfoot and Dogman sightings, as well as instances of high strangeness associated with U.S. cave systems.
+This project aims to uncover patterns that might suggest a deeper, potentially unexplained phenomenon related to these wilderness areas.
+By synthesizing datasets on missing individuals and paranormal sightings, I hope to provide fresh insights into these mysterious occurrences

 ## Requirements
 Ensure the following are installed on your computer